 - Technical Writer

 Technical writers create developer guides, instruction manuals, and journal articles on complex or specialized information.
 They ensure that content is standardized across all of a company's platforms.
-In the forensic science field, these professionals write medical and legal content for print publications and websites.
+In forensic science, these professionals may write medical and legal content for print publications and websites.
 Although technical writers often work as freelancers, some find employment with a single company.

 Master's Degree in Forensic Science

-Master's programs in forensic science usually total 30 credits and take two years to complete.
+Master's programs in forensic science usually require 30 credits and take about two years to complete.
 Core classes include forensic biology, chemistry and analysis of drugs, and organizational information systems.
-Accelerated options for distance learners offer students the ability to earn their degree in as little as 12 months.
+Accelerated options for distance learners offer students the ability to earn their degree within one year.

 - Laboratory Manager

 Laboratory managers oversee the daily operations of laboratories and establish standards of conduct for employees.
 They can work for medical facilities, manufacturers, and higher education institutions.
-Within the forensic science field, they ensure that the handling of evidence in a lab adheres to government standards and criminal justice procedures.
+Within forensic science, they ensure that evidence handling in a lab adheres to government standards and criminal justice procedures.